Contemporary A Cappella Society: Contemporary A Cappella Recording Awards

 The CARA mission reflects that of its parent organization, the Contemporary A Cappella Society (CASA) : an aim to reward artists that create outstanding work and to promote innovation, creativity, and continued growth of the a cappella modality.
 Furthermore, the awards aim to foster the a cappella community by having its best and brightest participate in the CARA nomination and judging process.
 Finally, CASA uses the application process as a means to provide resources to charitable programs such as Tunes to Teens (free a cappella recordings for students).

 A Cappella Video Awards

 The annual A cappella Video Awards (AVA) aim is to recognize the best of a cappella video.
 The AVA mission reflects that of its parent organization, the Contemporary A Cappella Society (CASA), to reward artists that create outstanding work and to promote innovation, creativity, and continued growth of the a cappella medium.

 A Cappella Community Awards

-The "A Cappella Community Awards" (aka the "ACAs") are voted on annually by registered users of CASA.org to allow fans the chance to award their favorite a cappella groups.
+The "A Cappella Community Awards" (a.k.a. the "ACAs") are voted on annually by registered users of CASA.org to allow fans the chance to award their favorite a cappella groups.
 Often called the "People's Choice Awards of the A Cappella community", the ACAs aim to further award excellent groups and individuals in the a cappella community, including non-American groups, by giving fans a venue to reward their favorite groups.